Baptism, Catechism, CCC1257, CCC1261, Children, Faith, Jn 16:12, Jn 3:5, Limbo, Mercy, Mk 10:14, Unbaptized Children

 8CCC 1261, 9The Hope of Salvation for Infants Who Die Without Being Baptized,

-(A Point of Reference was first published on the blog Reflections of a Lay Catholic)
+(Thoughts on The Fate of Infants Who Die Without Being Baptized was first published on the blog Reflections of a Lay Catholic)

 ©2013-2018 Reflections of a Lay Catholic.
 Reposting and sharing of material in its full and original content is permitted, provided that full and clear credit is given to the author(s) and Reflections of a Lay Catholic.